ParallelSSH/parallel-ssh/doc/advanced.rst

    hosts = [<..>]
    client = ParallelSSHClient(hosts, user='target_host_user',
-                              proxy_host=bastion, proxy_user='my_proxy_user',
+                              proxy_host='bastion', proxy_user='my_proxy_user',
  			      proxy_port=2222,
  			      proxy_pkey=load_private_key('proxy.key'))

 Where ``proxy.key`` is a filename containing private key to use for proxy host authentication.

-In the above example, connection to the target host is made via ``my_proxy_user@bastion`` -> ``target_host_user@<host>``.
+In the above example, connections to the target hosts are made via ``my_proxy_user@bastion:2222`` -> ``target_host_user@<host>``.

 .. note::

    Proxy host connections are asynchronous and use the SSH protocol's native TCP tunneling - aka local port forward.
 No external commands or processes are used for the proxy connection, unlike the `ProxyCommand` directive in OpenSSH and other utilities.

-   While the connections initiated by ``ParallelSSH`` are asynchronous, the connections from proxy host -> target hosts may not be, depending on SSH server implementation.
+   While connections initiated by ``ParallelSSH`` are asynchronous, connections from proxy host -> target hosts may not be, depending on SSH server implementation.
 If only one proxy host is used to connect to a large number of target hosts and proxy SSH server connections are *not* asynchronous, this may adversely impact performance on the proxy host.

 Per-Host Configuration
 ***********************